Highpoint2000/webserver-scanner/README.md

 ## Known bugs:
 - When you start the auto scanner in PE5PVB mode, the frequency freezes for a few seconds
+- If the server is locked, the scanner will no longer work

 ## History: